emsellem/pymusepipe/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
 I would like to thank people who have initially sent me their code-samples, including Bernd Husemann, Dimitri Gadotti, Lodovico Coccato, Mark den Brok.
+I would also like to specifically and warmly thank Francesco Santoro who has significantly contributed in the testing, debugging of the code, and proposed dedicated python lines to be integrated in pymusepipe.